actualbudget/actual/docs/tour/budget.md

 The number of months you can see at any one time is defined by the width of your screen.

-However, you can select fewer months than the screen can display by clicking on the corresponding numbers of calendar icons in the top right corner.
+However, you can select fewer months than the screen can display by clicking on the corresponding numbers of calendar icons in the top left corner.

 ![](/static/img/a-tour-of-actual/tour-budget-calendar.png)